opennode/waldur-core/docs/developer/celery.rst

 Introduction
 ------------

-There are few simple rules in order to use all power of celery and not get lost in dozen of tasks.
-Hence we have two kinds of background tasks within Nodeconductor with slightly different meaning and notation.
+There are few simple rules harnessing the power of celery and not getting lost in dozens of tasks.
+We have two kinds of background tasks within NodeConductor with slightly different meaning and notation: high-level and low-level.

 High-level tasks
 ^^^^^^^^^^^^^^^^

-They are usually represent the main workflow defining a set of subtasks (group or chain) and error handling tasks (low-level tasks).
+They usually represent the main workflow defining a set of subtasks (group or chain) and error handling tasks (low-level tasks).
 Must be defined with explicit name as follows: